-In answer to believing prayer, the primitive disciples received the miraculous gifts of the Holy Spirit, which were also a preparatory means in leading to the great work of conversion which was accomplished soon afterwards.
-These gifts were in various respects, fitted to prepare the way for that glorious work.
-They served at once to strengthen the faith of the disciples, as they were a manifest fulfilment of the Lord's word of promise - to qualify them for declaring the Gospel message to men of various nations then assembled at Jerusalem, as they conferred a power of speaking to them in their own languages - and to afford ample evidence to others of God's interposition, as they were clearly and undeniably miraculous in their own nature.
-We have already seen that the gift of the Holy Spirit was the crowning evidence of the divine mission of the Saviour: it was purposely reserved, and expressly promised, as the divinely appointed proof of his ascension and exaltation to the right hand of God - of the acceptance of his finished work - and of its efficacy in procuring those gifts for men which he died to purchase, and was exalted to bestow.
+In answer to believing prayer, the primitive disciples received the miraculous gifts of the Holy Spirit, which were also a preparatory means in leading to the great work of conversion which was soon afterwards accomplished.
+These gifts were, in various respects, fitted to prepare the way for that glorious work.
+They served at once to strengthen the faith of the disciples, as they were a manifest fulfilment of the Lord's word of promise, to qualify them for declaring the Gospel message to men of various nations then assembled at Jerusalem, as they conferred a power of speaking to them in their own languages, and to afford ample evidence to others of God's interposition, as they were, in their own nature, clearly and undeniably miraculous.
+We have already seen that the gift of the Holy Spirit was the crowning evidence of the divine mission of the Saviour: it was purposely reserved, and expressly promised, as the divinely appointed proof of his ascension and exaltation to the right hand of God, of the acceptance of his finished work, and of its efficacy in procuring those gifts for men which he died to purchase, and was exalted to bestow.
 And we may well admire the wisdom of God in providing this crowning proof of the divine mission of the Saviour, and manifesting it at that particular time.
-For not only did it strengthen the faith of the apostles, and qualify them for declaring the Gospel in various languages, but being sent during one of the great annual festivals of the Jews, it made known the truth and its divine evidence, to multitudes who were then collected at Jerusalem.
-And on their return to their respective homes, they carried with them the seed of the Word, and scattered it everywhere throughout the world.
-For there were among them "Parthians, and Medes, and Elamites, dwellers in Mesopotamia, Judea and Cappadocia, in Pontus and Asia, Phrygia and Pamphylia, Egypt and in the parts of Libya about Cyrene, and visitors from Rome, Jews and Proselytes, Cretans and Arabs."
+For not only did it strengthen the faith of the apostles, and qualify them for declaring the Gospel in various languages, o but being sent during one of the great annual festivals of the Jews, it made known the truth, and its divine evidence, to multitudes who were then collected at Jerusalem, and who, on their return to their respective homes, carried with them the seed of the Word, and scattered it everywhere throughout the world; for there were among them 'Parthians, and Medes, and Elamites, and the dwellers in Mesopotamia, and in Judea, and Cappadocia, in Pontus, and Asia, Phrygia, and Pamphylia, in Egypt, and in the parts of Libya about Cyrene, and strangers of Rome, Jews and proselytes, Cretes and Arabians.'